powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 🔴 **max**
 ⚪ **onInstant usage rules**: list of 0 to N OnInstant usage rules (see paragraph on usage rules)
 ⚪ **onContingencyState usage rules**: list of 0 to N OnContingencyState usage rules (see paragraph on usage rules)
-⚪ **onFlowConstraint usage rules**: list of 0 to N OnFlowConstraint usage rules (see paragraph on usage rules)
+⚪ **onConstraint usage rules**: list of 0 to N OnConstraint usage rules (see paragraph on usage rules)
 :::
 ::::